 Maintaining audiences and providing excessive convenient content – to the detriment of live sporting events attendance – are key challenges for sports rights owners.
 Blending in interactive value-add engagement services such as social media sports highlights, sports betting functionality and e-sports interactivity can all help broaden the demographic reach and diversify revenue streams for rights holders ahead of the impending sports rights ‘D-Day’ in 2021.

-- Just XXX of consumers stream sports
+- Just of stream sports

 - Scheduled highlights pull, with the UK highest penetration, only eight percentage points than consuming the sport live

 - Italy ranks for consumers placing wagers on fixtures at compared to an of

 - Italy, Sweden and Spain have the highest sports attendance penetration

 - The US the Netherlands have the highest for favouring viewing live sports attending, at and respectively

 - Nearly half both live TV sports viewers sports betting enthusiasts have pay-TV (rising to of Swedish sports

 - DAZN’s Italian had weekly active usage (WAU) subscription penetration as of 2019, by its premium domestic (Serie rights of Italian Serie A watchers pay for a DAZN subscription, showing increased engagement through ownership of premium domestic rights